-busis for Sciection C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications which applies: No Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain) selective admission to some programs
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies:

+, , , , , , , , , , , , , , , , , , , , C6 Open admission policy as described above for all students No C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain):

-C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in first-time, firstyear, degree-seeking (freshman) admission decisions.